dgrdn08/RAUS/README.md

 Please cite the RAUS software if you use the RAUS software in your work.

-The RAUS software is first implemented in the paper: "Dynamic Bayesian Networks for Predicting Acute Kidney Injury Before Onset" by David Gordon et. al.
+The RAUS software is first implemented in the paper: "Dynamic Bayesian Networks for Predicting Acute Kidney Injury Before Onset" by David Gordon et al.

 # How to use RAUS